Planning and Enforcement Appeals

 If Mole Valley District Council (MVDC) refuse your planning application, impose conditions you think are inappropriate or unreasonable, or fail to make a decision within the time allowed, you have the right to appeal.
 You also have the right to appeal against an enforcement notice issued by MVDC.

-Before you appeal, you should look at the reasons why it was refused.
-Speak to your case officer by emailing firstname.lastname@example.org or calling 01306 885001 and see if you can resolve the issues by changing your proposal.
-If this process requires more than simple, general or informal advice, it may incur a pre-application charge (see 'Internet Links').
+Before you appeal your planning decision, you should look at the reasons why it was refused.
+Speak to your case officer by emailing email@example.com or calling 01306 885001 and see if you can resolve the issues by changing your proposal.
 An appeal should only ever be a last resort.

 Making an appeal

 If you decide to appeal, you will have to submit your appeal to the Planning Inspectorate within six months of the date on the decision notice, except for householder application appeals, which have a deadline of 12 weeks.
 Different rules apply to enforcement appeals.
 Appeals should be submitted to the Planning Inspectorate online or by post (see 'Internet Links').

 Most appeals are decided by a planning inspector, appointed by The Planning Inspectorate, who oversees the process of an appeal independently of MVDC.
 The majority of cases are handled in writing; some are decided by a hearing before an inspector, whilst a few are decided after a public inquiry.

 When a valid appeal is received by The Planning Inspectorate, they will ask MVDC to advise consultees and interested parties.
 A copy of comments received during the application process, from both neighbours and consultees, will be sent to The Planning Inspectorate.
 If objectors wish to make further comments, they should write directly to The Planning Inspectorate, who will send copies to the appellant and MVDC.
 The appellant will then have a chance to make comments on the objectors' letters.
 This process does not apply for householder appeals.